Create a Stream Reactor sink connector from Apache Kafka® to Redis®*

-The Redis stream reactor sink connector enables you to move data from an Aiven for Apache Kafka® cluster to a Redis®* database.
-The Lenses.io implementation enables you to write KCQL transformations on the topic data before sending it to the Redis database.
+The Redis®* Stream Reactor sink connector enables you to move data from an Aiven for Apache Kafka® cluster to a Redis®* database.
+It uses KCQL transformations to filter and map topic data before sending it to Redis.

-stream reactor sink connector may cause exceptions during initialization
+command may cause exceptions during initialization under specific configurations.

 Prerequisites

-To setup a Redis sink connector, you need an Aiven for Apache Kafka service with Kafka Connect enabled or a dedicated Aiven for Apache Kafka Connect cluster.
+An Aiven for Apache Kafka service with Apache Kafka Connect enabled or a dedicated Aiven for Apache Kafka Connect cluster.

-Also collect the following information about the target Redis database upfront:
+Gather the following information for the target Redis database:

 -